 The reason, terms are necessary is to produce a reputable transaction, bounded by contract, to protect both parties.
 It must also be remembered that it is illegal for you to accept offers of discounts from companies on the basis of avoiding Income Tax, or VAT, (by either party).
 Such companies or individuals are trading illegally and should be reported.

-By employing Copper Beech Garden Design Ltd you accept these terms.
+By employing Copper Beech Play you accept these terms.

 Terms of Business